Technology

 -

-Using the e-Fuel and releasing the CO2 into the atmosphere
+Releasing the CO₂ back into the atmosphere

-Our unique technology approach
+Our technology approach

 It is our goal to always use the most efficient technologies available on the market.
 The licenses for the technology set-up will be provided by our strong network of partners.
 The affiliation to our shareholders brings the important advantage of direct access to core technologies.
 Renown partners in the field will complete the technological composition of our plant design.